Fire Festival: Results

-List of winners

 2001

 The 2001 Fire Festival was held from September 1 to September 15, over three weekly events on September 1, 8 and 15; four tournament matches were held at each, including the final on September 15.

 2002

 The 2002 Fire Festival expanded the tournament to include 10 participants, and was held from July 28 to August 4 over five shows, each featuring four tournament matches.

 2003

 The 2003 Fire Festival was held from July 25 to August 1, with four matches on July 27 being contested in All Japan Pro Wrestling.
 The winner, Satoshi Kojima, is to date the only "outsider" to win the Fire Festival, representing AJPW.

 2004

 The 2004 Fire Festival was held from July 27 to August 1, over five shows.

 2005

 The 2005 Fire Festival was held from July 29 to August 7, over five shows.

 2006

 The 2006 Fire Festival was held from July 20 to July 29, over six shows.
 Due to a tie for first place in Block A, a four-way elimination match was made on the night of the final to determine the winner of the block, with that man facing Block B winner Ryouji Sai later in the night.
 This would end up being Masato Tanaka, who also went on to defeat Sai and win the tournament.
 The top 4 in Block A are ranked below by order of elimination, with the first eliminated, Kazunari Murakami, ranked lowest.